kvz/lanyon/README.md

 likely upgrading from an existing Jekyll install, and haven't cleared out the `vendor` dir.
 Lanyon only relies on the `.lanyon` dir inside your project, ands so you should clean up old Jekyll residue as Lanyon does not have build `exclude`s for those.

+Similarly, it's also important to remove the `.bundle` folder from existing Jekyll apps migrating to Lanyon.

 ## Deploy

 Enable building this project on Travis CI.
 Add a `.travis.yml` similar to this one: